josepablocam/changestructor/README.md

   * Currently users write their commit message.
 But we have talked about using dialogue to produce a commit message
   * Simplest option: concatenate questions and answers and return as commit message

-Need to:
-  - minor change in current annotators (i.e. question/answering bot) to produce concatenation